intelligent-username/Regularization/README.md

 ## Motivation

 When training a complex (or even simple) model, there is a risk of overfitting the training data.
 Since the model is trying to aggressively reduce the loss, it will try to get as close to every point as possible.
-But this might create a curve that's "too specific" to the particular data.
-This increases training time since, with every iteration, we get closer to the exact curve that absolutely minimizes the loss, and also creates overfitting.
+This might create a curve that's "too specific" to the particular data.
+This increases training time since, with every iteration, we get closer to the exact curve that minimizes the loss, and also creates overfitting.

 By adding regularization, we try to *constrain* the training process.
 The function becomes less flexible, but this trade-off often makes it more accurate in the real world.